Ranked! The 20 worst World Cup kits EVER

 15. Scotland (1990)

-After Playing as the USSR at World Cup 1990 and CIS at Euro ’92, it’s no wonder that Russia didn’t know if they were coming or going at USA ’94.
-Their baffling Reebok away kit - blue with odd flashes of the Ghost of Croatia future defiling the shoulders – was just as confusing.
+After competing as the USSR at World Cup 1990 and CIS at Euro ’92, it’s no wonder Russia didn’t know if they were coming or going at USA ’94 (the answer was going, their group stage exit confirmed despite a 6-1 thrashing of Cameroon in their final game).

+A baffling Reebok away kit - blue with odd flashes of the Ghost of Croatia Future defiling the shoulders – was just as confusing.

-It’s 2018 and having a go at the Russians is suddenly as fashionable as it was back in 1968, so we might as well give their old football tops a kicking as well as accusing them of being responsible for ruining Facebook and electing Trump and poisoning people outside supermarkets.
+It’s 2018 and having a go at the Russians is suddenly as fashionable as it was back in 1968, so we might as well give their old football tops a kicking as well as accusing them of being responsible for ruining Facebook and electing Trump.

-Anyway, four years ago in Brazil, while everyone was supping the juice out of coconuts, jigging a samba and generally having a technicolour carnival, the Russians were trudging round miserably in this incredibly austere and serious garment.
-Just looking at it makes you tired.
+Anyway, four years ago in Brazil, while everyone was supping the juice out of coconuts, jigging a samba and generally having a technicolour carnival, Russia were trudging round miserably in this incredibly austere and serious garment.

 12. Republic of Ireland away (1994)